 - Reduce the suicide risk for children through prevention programs.

-- Increase federal funding for all families and children—especially those living in under-funded populations—to increase access to evidence-based care.
+- Increase federal funding for all families and children—especially those living in underfunded populations—to increase access to evidence-based care.

 Progressive mental health legislation and financial support are necessary to meet these ambitious recommendations.
 While policymaking has not been known for its quick response time, many states have heeded the warning by executing emergency orders that expand access to telemedicine services.
 As of October 2021, The Federation of State Medical Boards has issued 18 state emergency waivers granting practice flexibility for out-of-state telemedicine practitioners.
 Although the fine print varies between states, this step toward access shows that medical boards are seeing how valuable telehealth can be.

 But these emergency orders aren’t a stand-in solution for systemic resolutions.
-This is why the AAP is sticking to their message to counteract the decline in youth mental health.
+This is why the AAP is sticking to its message to counteract the decline in youth mental health.
 Advancing stronger legislation and evidence-based programs may bring the type of change that’s desperately needed.

 American Academy of Pediatrics.
 (October 19, 2021).
 AAP-AACAP-CHA declaration of a national emergency in child and adolescent mental health.
 [Description: a letter from members of the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, and the Children’s Hospital Association describing how COVID-19 has affected the mental wellbeing of children.